 Diet.
 As discussed, a low-histamine or anti-inflammatory diet can help to reduce the mediator load.

 Sleep.
 Research suggests your mast cells have a sleep-wake cycle too .
 By supporting your circadian rhythm, you can help to bring them back into balance.

 Supplements.
-Certain nutrients, such as quercetin and vitamin C, are natural mast cell stabilisers .
+Certain nutrients, are natural mast cell stabilisers .

 These can all help to calm mast cells but, to achieve true resolution of MCAS, you also need to tackle the root cause of your mast cell aggravation.

 By supporting your gut health, your immune system and your body’s detoxification processes, you can bring your mast cells back into balance.
 The process requires time and dedication and is best done with the support of a Functional Medicine Practitioner.